nus-cs2103-AY2425S1/ip/docs/README.md

 3. [E][3][ ] project meeting (from: Dec 02 2019, 2:00 pm to: Dec 02 2019, 2:00 pm)
 ```

-## Marking and Unmarking a Task as Done
+## Marking a Task as Done

-To mark or unmark a task as completed, use the `mark` command followed by the task number.
+To mark a task as completed, use the `mark` command followed by the task number.
 This will update the task to reflect its completion.

 ### Usage: